 [—astral shit.
 You don’t.
 You probably don’t even know what it means to be human.
 What gives you the right to—]

 Atriya’s eyes became distant and aloof.
-Kora and Eun flinched back in terror without meaning to; the Paladin’s deadened, emotionless face was way more scary than a rage-filled scowl.
+Kora and Eun flinched back in terror; the Paladin’s deadened, emotionless face was unbelievably scary.
 He looked past Peter’s shoulder, as if the teenager was unworthy of his interest.

 [Mind your tongue, %Ξπ.]

 [It is your name.]
 Atriya projected.
 [You work for me.]
 He stared sat Peter, and his eyes filled with mind-fraying light.
 The teen took an involuntary step back; this wasn’t just an astral guide; this was a living embodiment of pure transcendence.

 [I…I…] His mouth worked in a soundless whisper.

 Eun laid a hand on his shoulder.
 [I’m sorry, Mr. Atriya.
 He can get a little aggro.]